 Unless you take an early morning flight from the UK you’ll likely arrive in Cortina in the early evening.
-This means you can check into the hotel and ask them to point in the direction of the nearest pizza.
+This means you can check into the hotel and ask them to point you in the direction of the nearest pizza.

-As it is Italy, I like to start on the pizza as soon as I can (I manage to eat pizza 4 times in 3 days while in Cortina so the tactic pays off).
+As it is Italy, I also like to start on the pizza as soon as I can (I manage to eat pizza 4 times in 3 days while in Cortina so the tactic pays off).

 The helpful front desk staff tip might tip you off about Al Passetto – and I certainly never would have found it otherwise, as it is smack bang opposite the bus station (less than 5 minutes’ walk away), not somewhere I would care to look for good food unless I was given a head’s up.